41° 08′ N, 08° 36′ W

 1. Take a stroll along Cais da Ribeira

 Cais da Ribeira is the cozy riverside quarter with colorful houses lined up along the waterfront.
-It is a vibrant and bustling area with plenty of bars, restaurants and cafes.
-You can stroll along the Douro river and enjoy a drink with a view on the famous Luis I bridge.
-Make sure to pass by Praca da Ribeira square to soak up the vibrant atmosphere of one of Porto’s most famous squares.
+It is a vibrant and bustling area with plenty of bars, restaurants, and cafes.
+You can stroll along the Douro River and enjoy a drink with a view of the famous Luis I bridge.
+Make sure to pass by Praca da Ribeira Square to soak up the vibrant atmosphere of one of Porto’s most famous squares.

 2. Visit Porto Cathedral